CZ-NIC/knot-resolver/daemon/bindings/cache.rst

 =====

-Cache in Knot Resolver is stored on disk and also shared between :ref:`systemd-multiple-instances` so resolver doesn't lose the cached data on restart or crash.
+Cache in Knot Resolver is stored on disk and also shared between multiple workers, so resolver doesn't lose the cached data on restart or crash.

 To improve performance even further the resolver implements so-called aggressive caching